Ade2002/printf/README.md

 ### string_fields.c

->Functions that processesx the precision from the format string
+>Functions that processes the precision from the format string

 ### specifier.c